no-fire/no-fire.github.io/_posts/2017-04-10-Environment-Setup.md

 * We should have a [Github repo](https://github.com/no-fire/line-follower)

-Each person should be able to...
+* Each person should be able to...

 * Run the code from last project on their laptop

-* Access DeepThought and/or Nathan's Beast and run intensive network training code
+* Access DeepThought and/or Nathan's Desktop and run intensive network training code

-* Access and contribute to [whatever the training data repository is]
+* Access and contribute to the training data repository

 # Instructions